Billy Howells

-William Mansel Howells (born 20 March 1943) is an English former professional footballer who played as a defender.
-He played in the Football League for Grimsby Town before moving into non-league football with Boston United, where he set a record for most first-team appearances for the club with 572, of which 383 were in league matches.
+William Mansel Howells (born 20 March 1943) was an English former professional footballer who played as a defender.
+He played in the Football League for Grimsby Town before moving into non-league football with Boston United, where he set a record for most first-team appearances for the club with 572.
+His record was overtaken by Paul Bastock in 2003, Howells attending a pre-season game to present the goalkeeper with an award to mark the achievement.
+Howells remains the club's record outfield appearance holder.